p-moran87/25-Card-Game/README.md

 # 25-Card-Game
-Python based GUI to play the popular Irish card game 25.
+A python based GUI to play the popular Irish card game 25.

+Run it from the command line via 25_game_gui_2.py